Tearsheet

 Osman Ashai, Chief Strategy Officer

-Osman Ashai leads strategy, market development, innovation, and mergers and acquisitions at Forgent.
-As CEO of PwrQ, he transformed the company into a prominent leader in data center power infrastructure, driving product expansion, manufacturing, operational excellence, and a merger.
-His career encompasses experience in industrials, financial services, and technology sectors.
+Osman Ashai leads strategy, market development, innovation, and M&A at Forgent.
+As CEO of PwrQ, he transformed the company into a scaled leader in data center power infrastructure, driving product expansion, manufacturing, and operational excellence, and a merger that integrated into critical customer ecosystems.
+His career spans industrials, financial services, and technology, where he is recognized for execution excellence, product market fit, and building high-growth, high-performing teams.

 José Caballero, Chief Operating Officer